MikeTaylor/firefly/doc/deploy-and-enable.md

 A module can only be used when it has been enabled for a specific tenant, by POSTing the module identifier to `/_/proxy/tenants/TENANT/modules` for some value of _TENANT_.
 This needs to be done separately for each tenant that is to use the module.
 When a module is enabled for a tenant on one node of a cluster, it is enabled for all nodes -- or, to put it another way, enabling/disabling modules is nothing to do with nodes at all.

-**XXX @adam:**
-The "Enabling the module" should also mention the install call.
-The install call (perhaps a bad name) is just a multi-enable/disable thingy.
-The single enable API is really not useful any more.
-See https://github.com/folio-org/okapi/blob/master/doc/guide.md#install-modules-per-tenant .
-The install example, illustrates the situation in August 2017..
-During those days pulling in mod-users-bl pulled in a total of 4 modules (including mod-users-bl).
-Those were the days.

-**XXX**
-Discuss the `_tenant` interface, the distinction between `loadReference` and `loadSample`, when these might be expected, and idempotency guards.
+In practice, modules are usually not enabled one by one, but [as a batch by POSTing a list of modules to the misleadingly named `/_/proxy/tenants/TENANT/install` endpoint](https://github.com/folio-org/okapi/blob/master/doc/guide.md#install-modules-per-tenant).
+The advantage of this approach is that Okapi itself resolves dependencies rather than requiring the user to laboriously enabled used modules before their users.
+We discuss Okapi's dependency resolution facilities in more detail in [_Defining platforms for Okapi_](okapi-platforms.md).

+When a module is enabled, Okapi invokes [its special `_tenant` interface](https://github.com/folio-org/okapi/blob/master/doc/guide.md#example-3-upgrading-versions-environment-and-the-_tenant-interface) by POSTing to `/_/_tenant` so the module can perform appropriate initialization.
+If the install parameter `tenantParameters`, a comma-separated list of `key=value` pairs, has been provided to Okapi, then it is passed to the tenant initializaton call.
+Some modules honour the keys `loadSample` and `loadReference`, though their semantics are, unhelpfully, not defined.

-Once a module is enabled for a tenant, Okapi may use any deployed instance of that module to service any request on behalf of the tenant.
+Once a module has been enabled for a tenant, Okapi may use any deployed instance of that module to service any request on behalf of the tenant.
 Sequences of requests may be routed to different deployed instances.

 ### Permissions